researcher0002/beat_perception_grammar_learning/README.md

-# Reproducible Code for Beat perception: a window into the attentional mechansisms supporting the detection of non-adjacent dependencies in speech.
+# Reproducible code for Beat perception: a window into the attentional mechansisms supporting the detection of non-adjacent dependencies in speech.

 ## Analysis